TheLux83/100-days-of-code/log.md

 **Thoughts:** Like so often, my problem was, that I wanted too much.
 I had created an own admin page to geht my own Title and getting rid of the "Django-Administration" label.
 But this destroyed the server.
 I couldn't figure out what the problem was.
 So I started completely new an try to do only as much as needed.

+### Day 16: February 20, 2020

+**Today's Progress**: build the first templates and created the first form

+**Thoughts:** It was a tough fight, creating the forms for my project.
+I had everything running, when I found out, that there was an easier way to acomplish my goals.
+So I had to rewrite everything.
+After that, I had a few issues with saving images.
+But after all, I've learned much today and hope, that the other forms don't take that long